 The Organization's board designated endowment consists of pooled funds invested and managed by four area county community foundations.
 Because the investments were initiated by action of the board of directors, the net assets associated with the endowment valuations, both principal and subsequent accumulations, are classified as net assets without donor restrictions.
 Because the Organization's endowments are maintained by the Community Foundations, the spending policies of those foundations are followed.
-The spending policies for the Community Foundations are a maximum of 5% of a moving average of each fund's historical market value.
+Spending policies are determined by the foundations and are generally 5% of a moving average of each fund's historical market value, but may be periodically evaluated and modified based on current economic conditions.